What’s the best way to sell your home in Coventry?

-Along with the likes of Newcastle, Hull and Middlesbrough, property price growth in Coventry is not emulating that seen in many other parts of the country.
-Some reports estimate that the average price of a home in the West Midlands city only rose by around two percent in 2013.
+Along with Newcastle, Hull and Middlesbrough, property price growth in Coventry is not emulating that seen in many other parts of the country.
+Some reports estimate that the average price in the West Midlands city only rose by around two per cent in 2013.
 However, there is some good news on the horizon.
 A local property expert recently predicted that Coventry could become one of the UK’s property hotspots in 2015 and beyond, a statement backed up by a recent article on the iCov website.
-What does all this mean for your property sale?
+So what does all this mean for your property sale?
 Well, it means that you’ll need to think long and hard about setting the right asking price for your Coventry home.

 If you’re hoping to tap into the exceptional house price growth reported throughout the West Midlands, you should prepare yourself for a long and challenging process.
 While prices for houses for sale in Birmingham and Leicester have been rising quickly, property values in Coventry and parts of Warwickshire are still languishing below their 2008 levels.
 According to a report in the Coventry Telegraph, the city is still struggling with flat-lining house prices.
-It’s apparent that there are many mini housing markets in the West Midlands.
+So it’s apparent that there are many mini housing markets in the West Midlands.
 But this is nothing new for this proud city.
-During the recession of the 1980s, property values in Coventry fell by around 40 percent.
-If you’re about to list your house for sale in Coventry, you’ll need to be very realistic about what you can achieve.
+During the recession of the 1980s, property values in Coventry fell by around 40 per cent.
+So if you’re about to list your house for sale in Coventry, you’ll need to be very realistic about what you can achieve.

 Most people will enlist the help of a property buying specialist or an estate agent to ascertain the market value of their home.
-However, it’s important to remember that there is a wealth of information freely available to you that will help you to reach your conclusions on asking price.
-Coventry house sold information can be found on the Zoopla website, and the Rightmove website also has an extensive selection of property transaction details to peruse.
+However, it’s important to remember that a wealth of information is freely available to you that will help you reach your conclusions on the asking price.
+For example, Coventry house sold information can be found on the Zoopla website, and the Rightmove website also has an extensive selection of property transaction details to peruse.
 You can also access official government data on house sales on The Land Registry website.

 If you want to sell your house quick in Coventry, setting realistic price expectations is essential.
-Find the right price level for your particular area of the city, and you’ll be able to attract interest from cash house buyers like Flying Homes without devaluing your property.
+Find the right price level for your particular area of the city, and you’ll be able to attract interest from cash house buyers without devaluing your property.

 Who should market your Coventry Home?

-Nothing is stopping you from selling your house without the help of experts, If you have the time, energy and knowledge of the property market, but prepare for a complicated process and a great many disappointments along the way.
-However, if you want to sell your house quick in Coventry, you may be better served by hiring a local estate agent who gives you access to an open market of buyers and the marketing contacts you need to widen the appeal of your house.
+Nothing stops you from selling your house without the help of experts; if you have the time, energy, and knowledge of the property market, prepare for a complicated process and many disappointments along the way.
+However, if you want to sell your house quick in Coventry, consider hiring a local estate agent who gives you access to an open market of buyers and the marketing contacts you need to widen the appeal of your house.
 Of course, this all comes at a price, but it could be a price worth paying if you can secure a premium for your home.

 Although hiring an estate agent in Coventry can give you an advantage in the local property market, it offers no guarantee of success.
 A buyer can pull out of the purchase of your home at the 11th hour, leaving your plans in ruin – and that’s assuming you can find a buyer willing to pay your asking price.
-If a quick sale of your home in Coventry is critical to your plans, our buyers will purchase your house in whatever the condition.
+However, if a quick sale of your home in Coventry is critical to your plans, our buyers will purchase your house in whatever the condition.
 We work with investors and property buyers throughout Coventry and Warwickshire, and many of them are in a position to start the process immediately.
-We don’t charge any hidden fees, and we stay true to our original offer on your home, we buy any house in the UK.

 When is the best time of year to sell a house in Coventry?

-The Coventry property market has suffered some horrendous falls in average property values since the 2008 banking crisis, and it has been very slow to recover.
-Credit is scarce, and people who have been able to secure finance are taking their time and waiting for the right opportunity.
-Predicting the best time of year to sell your home is harder than ever.
-Historically, peaks in demand for houses have occurred in late winter and early autumn, but according to statistics published on the Home website, the busiest months for a house sale in 2013 were August and December.
-The time of year in which you sell your home shouldn’t affect the price you achieve significantly, but it can determine the frame of mind buyers are in, and their list of priorities.
+The Coventry property market has suffered some horrendous falls in average property values since the 2008 banking crisis, and it has been prolonged to recovery.
+Credit is scarce, and people who can secure finance are taking their time and waiting for the right opportunity.
+Unfortunately, predicting the best time of year to sell your home is harder than ever.
+Historically, peaks in demand for houses have occurred in late winter and early autumn.
+Still, according to statistics published on the Home website, the busiest months for a house sale in 2013 were August and December.
+The time of year you sell your home shouldn’t affect the price you achieve significantly, but it can determine the frame of mind buyers are in and their list of priorities.
 Stage your home to suit the changing seasons, and you might be able to secure a quicker offer.

 The different property markets within Coventry, House Prices and More

 House prices in Coventry are slowly recovering, and the prospect of steeper rises in property values means that the next few years could be an excellent time to own a home in the city.
 However, it’s important to remember that the outlook is not a consistent one throughout the region.
 Some areas of Coventry are experiencing house price growth far more than the city’s average.
 The likes of Ryton, South Coventry, Earlsdon, Eastern Green and Radford are all enjoying a period of sustained property value growth.
 Unfortunately, there are some areas where house prices are languishing below their 2007 levels, including Foleshill and Hillfields.
-You can research the property values in your area with the likes of Rightmove, Zoopla and Primelocation, and the Leicester Mercury recently published a list of Coventry house prices by street, as well as a definitive guide to property values in the various districts of the city.
+You can research the property values in your area with the likes of Rightmove, Zoopla and Primelocation or by using our data for Coventry properties currently for sale, and the Leicester Mercury recently published a list of Coventry house prices by street, as well as a definitive guide to property values in the various districts of the city.

 What factors determine Coventry house prices?

 There are several factors currently responsible for pushing up house values in Coventry – albeit modestly.
 Factors vary from the proximity of nearby schools to low crime rates.
-However, Coventry is also benefitting from a range of exciting new developments, many of which are attracting new investment, creating jobs and giving people the spending power to buy their homes.
+However, Coventry is also benefitting from a range of exciting new developments, many of which attract new investment, create jobs, and give people the spending power to buy their homes.
 All of these factors are expected to drive prices up more steeply during the next five years.

 For instance, the local authority has sold off a section of land just outside the city earmarked for 5,000 new homes.
-The new multi-million-pound enterprise development at Friargate has also now opened its doors, and it is already attracting businesses and creating jobs.
-And to add to the growing optimism in the region, it was recently announced that more than £70 million is being set aside to boost the economy in Coventry.
+The new multi-million-pound enterprise development at Friargate has also opened its doors, and it is already attracting businesses and creating jobs.
+And to add to the growing optimism in the region, more than £70 million is being set aside to boost the economy in Coventry.

-Located in the heart of the West Midlands, Coventry is a city of over 300,000 people, which makes it the 10th largest metropolitan area in England.
+Located in the heart of the West Midlands, Coventry is a city of over 300,000 people, making it the 10th largest metropolitan area in England.
 The city enjoys a strategic location in the UK, as it is only 95 miles from London and 19 miles from central Birmingham.
 It is a little-known fact that Coventry was the world’s first twinned city – it formed a ceremonial alliance with Stalingrad during the Second World War.
-The city played a hugely important role during the Industrial Revolution, and it eventually became a centre for the production of cars and armaments, which is why the German Luftwaffe laid waste to it during the war.
-However, the city rebuilt over the years is now a modern, cosmopolitan region which still has an affinity with the automotive industry.
+As a result, the city played a hugely important role during the Industrial Revolution.
+It eventually became a centre for the production of cars and armaments, which is why the German Luftwaffe laid waste to it during the war.
+However, the city rebuilt over the years is now a modern, cosmopolitan region with an affinity with the automotive industry.

 If you are a lover of museums, the Coventry Transport Museum is well worth a visit.
 You’ll be able to see classic cars, 19th-century trains and a selection of aircraft from the age of aviation pioneers.
 The Herbert Art Gallery & Museum houses a large collection of works from some of the most renowned British artists in history, including T.S.
 Lowry and Stanley Spencer.
 And you can get a real flavour of the city’s Medieval history by visiting the Priory Visitor Centre, which charts the story of St. Mary’s Cathedral and its destruction during the Reformation.

-Although many of Coventry’s historic buildings obliterated during the war, there are still a few gems in the city.
+Although many of Coventry’s historic buildings were obliterated during the war, there are still a few gems in the city.
 A particularly poignant structure is the ruin of St. Michael’s Cathedral, which was left in its current state to serve as a reminder of the loss and needless suffering that was inflicted on people throughout Europe between 1939 and 1945.
 You can retrace the steps of Mary Queen of Scots at St. Mary’s Guildhall, which has been a royal stopping off point for centuries.
 And the nearby imposing Holy Trinity Church is a grand example of 15th-century architecture.
-If you prefer something a little more sedate, a barge ride along the Coventry Canal Basin is a must.
+A barge ride along the Coventry Canal Basin is a must if you prefer something a little more sedate.

 Coventry has suffered some difficult times in recent history.
 Blighted by unemployment and a lack of inward investment, the city’s property market has been stagnant for several years – despite strong growth in neighbouring towns and cities.
 But the signs of house price growth are positive, and the coming years could be the time to cash in.
-However, there’s more than just one way to sell your home, explore all options including selling quickly to Flying Homes.
-If a quick sale is essential, we can buy your house directly from you.
-You won’t need to worry about marketing, negotiating on price, worrying about a property chain or any of the issues that make the open market such a concern.
-Just give us a call on 0800 669 6784 for a no-obligation chat.
+However, there’s more than just one way to sell your home; explore all the options.